evgenyb/evgenyb.github.io/_posts/2020-04-27-arm-what-if.md

 What we can do now is to run `-whatIf` command and check the deployment impact before we merge to master.
 It can be as simple as a "visual" check of what resources will be added/deleted/modified, or it could be some sort of automatic tests that verifies expected changes with actual changes provided by `-whatIf` command.

-For example, if you use [github](https://github.com) as your source code and [Azure DevOps](https://azure.microsoft.com/nb-no/services/devops/) for you build and release pipelines, you can implement PR check that for each PR will trigger `Azure DevOps` build (or release) pipeline that will execute `-WhatIf` command with ARM templates from the branch.
+For example, if you use [github](https://github.com) as your source code and [Azure DevOps](https://azure.microsoft.com/nb-no/services/devops/) for your build and release pipelines, you can implement PR check that for each PR will trigger `Azure DevOps` build (or release) pipeline that will execute `-WhatIf` command with ARM templates from the branch.
 This way you can get an extra verification step that prevents you from deploying unverified changes.

 With that - thanks for reading!